jshogland/SpatialModelingTutorials/README.md

 - **[Quick_example_in_R](/Notebooks/quick_example_in_R.ipynb)** – A short notebook demonstrating how to create a R Colab notebook.
 - **[Raster_tools_surface](/Notebooks/raster_tools_surface.ipynb)** – A short notebook demonstrating the surface module within Raster Tools.
 - **[Rumple_python](/Notebooks/rumple_python.ipynb)** – A short notebook demonstrating how to create fast for loops using [Numba](https://numba.pydata.org/) and automated parallelization through [Dask](https://dask.org/).
+- **[ACCEL](/Notebooks/Accel.ipynb)** – A short notebook demonstrating how to perform a cost revenue analysis (CRA) using Raster-Tools in the TCSI landscape.
+This notebook requires more memory than Colab provides and must be run locally or on web services that have more than 15 gb of Ram.